MicrosoftDocs/quantum-docs-pr/articles/tour/description.md

 # Q# syntax and logic gates

 The following code shows a Q# operation.
 The term `operation` is applied to Q# code blocks that resemble functions in C#.
 Parameters of the operation are listed by name and type.
-The name `qs` refers to an array of quibits.
+In this example the name `qs` refers to an array of quibits.
 The parameter `oracle` is like a pointer to function.
 Following the colon, the `Adjoint` keyword specifies autogeneration of code that reverses the effect of the operation.
 The return value in this case is void according to the `Unit` keyword.

 The body of the operation includes a `for` loop similar to C# syntax.
-The logic gate `H` sets a quibit to one of the nonbinary probability states.
+The logic gate `H` sets a quibit to one of the nonbinary probability states, where the result depends on the starting value of the quibit.

 ````
 operation ApproximateQFT (a: Int, qs: BigEndian, oracle: (BigEndian => Unit) : Adjoint) : Unit {